 Glencore plc prepares and publishes its reviewed interim consolidated financial statements and its audited annual consolidated financial statements in accordance with IFRS.
-Glencore Finance (Europe) Limited prepares annual audited non-consolidated financial statements in accordance with FRS 101: Reduced Disclosure Framework ("FRS 101").
-FRS 101 applies the recognition and measurement requirements of IFRS with certain disclosure exemptions.

 Each of Glencore International AG and Glencore (Schweiz) AG prepares annual non-consolidated audited financial statements in accordance with the provisions of the Swiss Law on Accounting and Financial Reporting ("Swiss GAAP").
 The law on accounting and financial reporting contained in the 32nd title of the Swiss Code of Obligations ("SCO") has been applied by Glencore International AG and Glencore (Schweiz) AG since 1 January 2015.